-If a suspension of the proceedings is not suitable, the judge makes the enforcement conditional on the provision of a security determined by him or her at his or her legal discretion, in order to reduce the risk of insolvency (article 46(3) of Brussels I).
+If a suspension of the proceedings is not suitable, the judge will make the enforcement conditional on the provision of security determined by him or her at his or her legal discretion, in order to reduce the risk of insolvency (article 46(3) of Brussels I).

-In addition to the appeal against the decision in favour of a declaration of enforceability, the enforcement itself can also be appealed against by
+In addition to the appeal against the decision in favour of a declaration of enforceability, the enforcement itself can be appealed by the party concerned.
+This appeal is lodged in accordance with French law (articles 542 et seq of the Civil Procedure Code).